-• Ron Ahle - to send Tommy Boozer and David Hancock Bank Erodability Index
+$\bullet \quad \text{Ron Ahle} - \text{to send Tommy Boozer and David Hancock Bank Erodability Index} \\$

-July 12, 2006 at 9:30 a.m.
-Located at the Lake Murray Training Center
+DATE OF NEXT MEETING: July 12, 2006 at 9:30 a.m.

 Alan Stuart opened the meeting and noted that the group was working toward wrapping up the bank stabilization criteria.
 He explained that Tommy Boozer had an example to show the group on a checklist for bank stabilization.
 This was a homework item assigned to Boozer and David Hancock at a previous meeting.
 Boozer noted that the example handed out was developed for another lake, however, they would take the format and apply it to Lake Murray.